ncpaxton/old_255_main/labs/lab_4/README.md

 ## Time Expectations

 This lab will take approximately ~10-20 hours.
-Most of the time will be spent configuring skaffold and kustomize.
+Most of the time will be spent configuring kustomize and reviewing the istio processes.